qbicsoftware/qoffer/README.md

 internal price via the inline editor (see above).
 Note: It might be necessary to open the inline editor via selecting the row and hitting shift \+ enter rather than double clicking, since Vaadin sometimes fails to grab the currently selected row if selected via double click.
-For the implementation details see the README within the src folder.
+The detailed README on the implementation details can be found [here](https://github.com/qbicsoftware/qoffer/blob/master/src/README.md).